ncphillips/truecoders.io/courses.md

 # We Are TrueCoders

-We provide 8-9 week developer bootcamps aimed at getting you to the next level.
+We provide 8-9 week developer accelerator courses aimed at getting you to the next level.
 We'll train you, mentor you, then place you directly into a great developer job.
 We are now selecting candidates for our full scholarship program.